haileyrthomas01/pythonportfolio/python-projects/pong/readme.md

 # Pong Game

 ## Overview
 This project is a simple implementation of the classic Pong game using the Pygame library in Python.
-It was created as part of **Codedex's Python projects**(https://www.codedex.io/projects/build-pong-with-pygame).
+It was created as part of [**Codedex's Python projects**]!(https://www.codedex.io/projects/build-pong-with-pygame).

 ## Sample GIF
 ![GIF](https://github.com/haileyrthomas01/pythonportfolio/blob/main/web-projects/python-gif/pong-gif.gif)